May 19, 2023

 D & E & F & G & H & I --> J[Business Value]

-From my own experience running Stable Diffusion and language models locally, here is what I have learned about applying generative AI in practice:
+From my own experience running these models locally, here’s what I’ve learned about applying generative AI in practice:

 Text generation is more immediately useful than image generation for most businesses.
 Generating product descriptions, email drafts, and documentation delivers measurable time savings from day one.
-Image generation, while impressive, requires more curation and quality control before it is production-ready.
+Image generation, while impressive, requires more curation and quality control before it’s production-ready.
+Jasper AI reported that marketing teams using AI content tools see a 40% reduction in content production time - and that’s with current-generation models.

 The quality bar is rising fast.
-When I started experimenting with local models in early 2023, the output required significant human editing.
-By mid-2023, models like Llama 2 and DreamShaper were producing content that needed only light touch-ups.
+What was 60% of human quality six months ago is now 90%+.
 The trajectory suggests that within a year or two, the gap between AI-generated and human-created content will be imperceptible for most use cases.

-The technology is powerful, but adoption is not straightforward:
+The technology is powerful, but adoption isn’t straightforward:

 Key Takeaways